Page contents

 Cathedral of St. James

 The number one attraction in Šibenik is the Cathedral of St. James.
 A stunning and stylish building, this magnificent cathedral was built in the 15th and 16th centuries and can be said to be one of the most significant monumental cathedrals in Europe.
-It wouldn’t be Šibenik if its cathedral weren’t built entirely from stone—in fact, it is the only cathedral in all of Europe that has been constructed with only stone.
+It wouldn’t be Šibenik if its cathedral weren’t built entirely from stone—in fact, it is the only cathedral in Europe constructed with only stone.
 And did you know it was featured on Game of Thrones?

 Explore Šibenik’s Localities & Islands